The Buddhist Catechism

 image of the components of content followed by image of DA links 3-6 skilling 4-5

 Working primarily with the ten-link DA, he was attempting to sort out what the earliest version was, or if there was an eo-DA that the versions we have evolved from.
-He seems to have decided that the definition of contact as having three components that come together — a sense organ, an object for that organ, and a particular consciousness that recognizes the connection, resulting in six types of consciousness — is a clue because it pulls consciousness into action simultaneously with contact, when there are links between them.
+He seems to have decided that the definition of contact as having three components that come together — a sense organ, an object for that organ, and a particular consciousness that recognizes the connection, resulting in six types of consciousness1 — is a clue because it pulls consciousness into action simultaneously with contact,2 when there are links between them.
 On the face of it, when expecting that DA describes a linear series of events, from start to finish, it makes little sense that links a distance apart are combined in one moment’s experience.
 It’s understandable that he’d try to use that as a lever to pry DA apart to discover clues to its evolution.
 Read the rest of this entry »

 Words of Dependent Arising: Saṅkhārā Take Two